Team-Resurgent/RXDK-SDL2x/README.md

-# SDL 2.0.10 Port for the Original Xbox
+# SDL2 Port for the Original Xbox

-This project is a port of **SDL 2.0.10** to the Original Xbox.
+This project is a port of **SDL2** to the Original Xbox.
+It's based on 2.0.10

 ---